Skip to main content

 Regular AC maintenance and tune-ups can minimize many of the issues caused by build-up of dirt and debris.
 If they are performed by an HVAC technician, these inspections allow your contractor to check for longer-term issues and in some cases take proactive steps to prevent premature failure or inconvenient breakdowns during the cooling season.

-Annual air conditioner preventative maintenance may also be a requirement to keep your warranty valid as well.
-Many manufacturers state on warranty documentation that installation and maintenance by a licensed HVAC service provider are a part of the warranty conditions.
+Annual air conditioner preventative maintenance can not only increase energy efficiency, but may also be a requirement to keep your warranty valid as well.
+Many manufacturers state on warranty documentation that installation and maintenance by a licensed HVAC professional are a part of the warranty conditions.

-A graphic of ac system showing airflow after air conditioner maintenance
+A graphic of ac system showing airflow after ac maintenance

 Figure 1: Sample Diagram of Air Conditioner